2nd Annual Wheeling Film Noir Fest

 High and Low (1963) - Director: Akira Kurosawa

-Kurosawa’s analysis of a kidnapping ransom in the heart of Midcentury Japan is a flawless portrayal of the intricate nature of a criminal investigation, from the dispatching of detectives to the tailing of the suspect.
+Info: Kurosawa’s analysis of a kidnapping ransom in the heart of Midcentury Japan is a flawless portrayal of the intricate nature of a criminal investigation, from the dispatching of detectives to the tailing of the suspect.
 Prestigious executive Kingo Gondo (Toshiro Mifune) is about to embark on a business deal meant to generate a fortune when he is dragged into a ransom scheme designed by an unrepentant enemy leaving few clues behind.
 As investigators weave through the city and piece together elements of the crime, an underlying tension is detected as the disparity within the class system becomes more pronounced.
 High and Low is lesser known example of Akira Kurosawa’s unparalleled filmmaking techniques.
-Few directors of Film Noir could come close to replicating a movie of this caliber.
+From Huntington, WV, the incredible MARSHALL UNIVERSITY PROFESSOR OF ENGLISH & FILM, IAN NOLTE, will deliver a fascinating history on kidnapping and social perceptions in Midcentury Japan, and its influence on the legendary Akira Kurosawa.

 đź•‘: 07:30 PM - 09:30 PM